-Kim Kardashian has changed the problematic name of her shapewear line after backlash
+Kim Kardashian finally changed the name of her shapewear line after “Kimono” backlash

 Update, July 1st, 10:30 a.m.
 EDT: Kardashian West announced on her own social media that the “Kimono” brand name would be changed, amid backlash.
 This story has been updated with that new information.

 Update, June 28th, 12:45 p.m.
 EDT: Kim Kardashian West responded to the backlash over “Kimono,” her shapewear line.
 This story has been updated to reflect her statement.

 Update, June 26th, 1:50 p.m.
 EDT: Kim Kardashian West officially announced the “Kimono” collection on her Instagram on June 25th.
 This post has been updated to reflect new information and responses.

 While everyone was gearing up for the 2018 Met Gala, TMZ casually revealed that Kim Kardashian West had filed papers in court to trademark the name of a new lingerie line.
 More than a year later, on June 25th, Kardashian West herself announced the shapewear collection, and Twitter is not happy about it.